gabycb/Hackathon26_TeamRubiconProject/README.md

 **Without DROP:** operators manually cross-reference open-source data, including social vulnerability index (SVI) per location, national risk index (NRI) tables, Census housing data, and Hazus building stock reports to prioritize zones, then hand-author a 5-paragraph operation plan (known as Standard Operating Procedure or SOP).

 **With DROP:** that same workflow takes a few clicks and produces a structured, exportable operations plan (SOP) with ranked priority zones, structural profiles, phased timelines, and resource allocations.
-The second version of DROP includes field assessment piepelines to provide real-time data and image detection for classification.
+The second version of DROP includes a field assessment pipeline to upload images to create real-time data and labels for damage classification.

 ---